melizalab/comp-neurosci/resources/syllabus.md

 - VanderPlas J (2016) Python Data Science Handbook.
 O'Reilly.
 The full text of this book is available [here](https://jakevdp.github.io/PythonDataScienceHandbook/) as a complete set of Jupyter notebooks that you can run locally or in [Google Colab](https://colab.research.google.com).
 The first four chapters are highly recommended.
 - Langtangen HP (2016) A Primer on Scientific Programming with Python.
 5th ed.
 Springer: Berlin Heidelberg.

-## Dynamical systems

-- Strogatz, *Nonlinear Dynamics and Chaos*.
-2nd ed.
-Taylor and Francis (also see the author's [lectures on youtube](https://www.youtube.com/watch?v=ycJEoqmQvwg)).
-- Hirsch, Smale, and Devaney, *Differential Equations, Dynamical Systems, and an Introduction to Chaos*.
-Springer.